Karmel0x/LeagueEmulatorJS/README.md

 # Tools
 ### Packet inspector
 ```
-# download replay from /issues/2 and put to ../LeagueEmulatorJS_replays/
+# download replay from /issues/2 and put to ./temp/replays/
-node tools/packet-inspector
+npm run pi
 # open browser at http://127.0.0.1/
 ```